sugandhnair/sugandhnair/README.md

 - 👋 Hi, I’m @sugandh_nair
 - 👀 I’m interested in Embedded/Firmware Development.
-- 🌱 I’m currently learning L2/L3 Protocols.
+- 🌱 I’m currently learning Kernel & OS internals.
-- 📫 How to reach me sugandhnair26@gmail.com
+- 📫 You can reach me through sugandhnair26@gmail.com

 <!---
 sugandhnair/sugandhnair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.